CascadeSTEAM/cascadesteam.github.io/community-projects.md

 **About RE Sources:**

 Founded in 1982, [RE Sources](https://re-sources.org) is a nonprofit organization working to protect the environment and communities of the central Salish Sea region and our climate.
 We catalyze community action to build a lasting legacy for all of us — clean water, protected shorelines, an end to dangerous fossil fuel projects, and recovery for orcas and salmon.

-Based in Bellingham, Washington, we are a team of trusted and time-tested environmental advocates, educators and scientists.
-RE Sources gives people practical ways to make a real difference for the planet, from passing stronger laws that protect the environment and empowering youth voices, to holding corporate polluters accountable, reducing waste and our own carbon footprint.
-We do this through smart policy, grassroots mobilization, hands-on science and environmental education.

-Our deep roots and broad connections in Northwest Washington allow us to inspire and mobilize thousands of people to protect the beauty and bounty of the region.
+Learn more at the [RE Sources Website](https://re-sources.org).

 ## Contact Us